Married with Children

 episode is a great pile of {insert word of choice here}; whatever expectations it had, it does

-What's remarkable is that Top of the Heap did actually become a series - albeit not a very long
+is that Top of the Heap did actually become a series - albeit not a very long

 one.
 At just seven episodes short, it failed miserably in the ratings, but it did feature the